 Price: US $125.00

-Anyone who works around hazardous wastes must have training related to their job function.
+To ensure the safety of individuals and the environment, the Resource Conservation and Recovery Act (RCRA) requires anyone who works around hazardous wastes to have training related to their job function.
 Do you manage hazardous waste at your site?
 Do you handle hazardous waste?
 Do you package, mark, or label hazardous waste?
 Do you store hazardous waste on site?
 Do you inspect hazardous waste storage areas?
 Do you fill out or sign hazardous waste manifests?
-If you answered yes then our hazardous waste generator training is for you.
+If you answered yes to any of these questions, then our hazardous waste generator training is for you.

-Note: If you are a hazardous waste generator in the state of California your requirements are different and you need another course.
-Click here to see our California Hazardous Waste Generator course #1398.
+Please note that this training course only covers requirements for 49 U.S. states.
+If you are a hazardous waste generator in the state of California, your requirements are different, and you need our California Hazardous Waste Generator course #1398 instead.

 The structure and objectives of this course are based on compliance with RCRA 40 CFR, Parts 262.16, 262.17 and 265.16